Author/illustrator for young readers. If my life was a movie, it'd be a comedy for children.

 This book is written in a way that doesn't make sense for people who seek to read it only for the story instead of what it is trying to convey.
 But for people whose intention is to connect with the book and empathize with the little prince, there will be a feast of hidden knowledge and values injected in every chapter.

 Grown-ups are portrayed as abstract and crazy people in the book.
-Their actions–though exaggerated in the book--directly correlate to adults today.
+Their actions—though exaggerated in the book—directly correlate to adults today.
 They search and search, yet they do not know what they're looking for.
 They drown themselves in work, vanity, domination, drinking, and their own comfort zone.
 This is evident in adults today.
-They work night and day, and ultimately, when asked what they're trying to accomplish, they would then give a lecture on the importance of money, and why their mindless hard work is worth the time and stress.
+They work night and day, and ultimately, when asked what they're trying to accomplish, they would give a lecture on the importance of money, and why their mindless hard work is worth the time and stress.
 Surely money is of great import, but I dare say it is not essential.

 #1 | A problem starts with a tiny sprout that wasn't handled with immediately

-How many of us always dismiss problems that are seemingly harmless to us but later regret as that tiny sprout of a setback transforms into a giant of trouble.
+How many of us always dismiss problems that are seemingly harmless to us but later regret it as that tiny sprout of a setback transforms into a giant of trouble.

 Before they grow so big, the baobabs start out by being little.

-The Little Prince understood this, and every day, without fail, he diligently destroys the appearance-wise benign baobab shoots so that they don't grow to dominate his small planet and eventually become impossible for him to get rid of.
+The Little Prince understood this, and every day, without fail, he diligently destroys the apparently benign baobab shoots so that they don't grow to dominate his small planet and eventually become impossible for him to get rid of.

-#2 | Be open minded like a child
+#2 | Be open-minded like a child

 Grown ups never understand anything by themselves, and it is tiresome for children to be always and forever explaining things to them.